What Is a DSCR Business Purpose Loan?

 DSCR loans in Minnesota are designed to help businesses and investors secure financing for investment properties without using their personal income to qualify.
 These loans are ideal for new and seasoned investors and can help you build your portfolio while generating wealth.

 Make an appointment with one of our loan specialists to discuss Minnesota DSCR loans and find out if you qualify.
 Or contact us to let us help you find the best loan option based on your unique circumstances.
 Even if you don’t qualify for a DSCR loan, you may still qualify for our Non-QM loans.
-Contact us today.
+Contact us today or apply now.

 Frequently Asked Questions: Minnesota DSCR Business Loans

 What is the minimum DSCR I need for a DSCR business loan in Minnesota?

 The minimum DSCR needed for a DSCR business loan in Minnesota varies by lender.
 Griffin Funding accepts DSCRs as low as 0.75.
 However, you’ll need to have at least six months of reserves.
 In addition, a lower DSCR may translate to higher interest rates.